 Notice: Users may be experiencing issues with displaying some pages on stanfordhealthcare.org.
 We are working closely with our technical teams to resolve the issue as quickly as possible.
 Thank you for your patience.

-In some cases, taking sleeping pills for a short time can help you get some rest.
-Behavior and lifestyle changes can help you over the long term.
+Behavior and lifestyle changes can best help you improve your sleep over the long term.
+In some cases, though, taking sleeping pills for a short time can help you sleep.
 Doctors recommend taking sleep medicines only now and then or only for a short time.
 They are not the first choice for treating ongoing (chronic) insomnia.

 Many sleep medicines cause side effects, such as low blood pressure, anxiety, and nausea.
 These medicines also may become less effective when your body gets used to them.
 They may cause withdrawal symptoms when you stop using them.